jooby-project/jooby/md/rsp.md

 * ```Content-Type```

-The next example we explicitly set some of these headers:
+In the next example we explicitly set some of these headers:

 ```java
 {